Adaptation to a variable environments

 Adaptive floral traits in Asclepias

-- The male and female reproductive tissue is fused to form a cylindrical gynostegium.
+- Fused male reproductive tissue that completely encloses the two carpels to form a cylindrical gynostegium.